IMG Academy: History

 Aerial photographs of the Bradenton campus.

 Nick Bollettieri founded the Nick Bollettieri Tennis Academy in 1978.
 Sports company IMG purchased the academy in 1987.
 IMG acquired the youth division of the David Leadbetter Golf Academy in 1993 and added programs for soccer and baseball in 1994.
 Hockey and basketball programs were added in 2000 and 2001, respectively, and by 2002 the IMG campus had expanded to 190 acre.
 IMG Academy suspended its hockey program in 2003.
 Football was added in 2010, as well as lacrosse.
 Track & field and cross country were added in 2013.

 IMG Academy currently sits on 450 acre of land, and in 2011, IMG paid $7.5 million for an additional 110 acre adjacent to the current campus for future expansion.
 In 2014, IMG purchased an additional 24 acre.
 The land borders IMG's west campus, where the sports performance academy is undergoing a $198 million expansion.

 The IMG Pendleton School was founded in 1999 as a co-educational, college preparatory school for athletic students.
 In 2012, the school changed its name to "IMG Academy".
 It delivers both academics and athletics.

 In 2021, the school's football team faced off against Bishop Sycamore in which they won in a 58–0 rout.
 Bishop Sycamore received scrutiny after the game and its existence was questioned.

 On April 25, 2023, parent company Endeavor agreed to sell IMG Academy to private equity firm BPEA EQT at a value of $1.25 billion – the sale was completed in June 2023.

+The Office of Foreign Assets Control (OFAC) announced on February 12, 2026 that IMG Academy had agreed to pay $1.72 million in fines in order to settle 89 apparent violations of counter-narcotics sanctions.
+The OFAC said that IMG Academy had accepted tuition fees from two students, who were enrolled from 2018 to 2022, whose parents, Wendy Dalaithy Amaral Arévalo and Gerardo González Valencia, were sanctioned for providing financial support or services to Los Cuinis, a group within the Jalisco New Generation Cartel (CJNG), a Mexican drug trafficking organization.

+The Treasury Department noted that the school cooperated in the investigation and reported the violations when it became aware of them, but that a federal investigation had already begun into the school and that the school had "demonstrated reckless disregard" by failing to conduct sanctions screenings before accepting payments.
+IMG Academy said in a statement that it has since enacted "a comprehensive sanctions compliance program" since the violations took place.